electrode-io/electrode-native/docs/platform-parts/container/container-publication.md

 ### Configuring container publication

 The container publication configuration is part of the `containerGenerator` configuration object stored in a Cauldron, so that it can be shared across users of the Cauldron.
-If you have properly setup your Cauldron, you can use the [cauldron add publisher] command to add a publisher to a given native application platform.
-You can use this command multiple times if you wish to add more than one publisher.

 The publication configuration object will be stored under in the cauldron document.
 The following illustrate such a configuration: